 The Change Management Task Force (CMTF) for Engage contains a cross-functional team of executives, managers, and staff from Field Operations, Technology, Marketing, and Support.
 We have further supplemented the CMTF with third-party experts to plan for and develop training content and are working to staff up the Support team to meet the forecasted additional capacity required to support SCORE Engage while still also supporting CORE (2020-2021).

 Q. What role do Regional Vice Presidents (RVPs) and District Directors (DDs) have in the SCORE Engage change management effort?

-The primary role of RVPs and DDs is to serve as an important conduit of feedback from chapters to HQ on Engage and its effectiveness, ensure the volunteers understand the major benefits and features of SCORE Engage, guide their chapters to proactively engage with SCORE HQ to prepare for their roll-outs, and to encourage effective use of SCORE Engage in the months and years following the roll-out.
+The primary role of RVPs and DDs is to serve as an important conduit of feedback from chapters to HQ on Engage and its effectiveness, to ensure the volunteers understand the major benefits and features of SCORE Engage, guide their chapters to proactively engage with SCORE HQ to prepare for their roll-outs, and to encourage effective use of SCORE Engage in the months and years following the roll-out.

 Q. Who is leading the SCORE Engage effort at each chapter, and what are the duties for each role?

 Each chapter has two roles that will lead the SCORE Engage roll-out effort: the Engage Facilitator and the Engage Training Coordinator.
-The Chapter Chair for each chapter has assigned one member into each role.
+The Chapter Chair for each chapter has assigned one member to each role.
 Read more about these roles and their functions.